jspresso/jspresso-ce-doc/generated/BasicViewDescriptor.md

-This type of view descriptor is used to display a string property.
+This type of view descriptor is used to display a a string property.
  The objective is to be able to configure an action bound to character typing.